 - Ohio State University at ATI Wooster, Mansfield, Marion, Newark (scores required for out-of-state applicants)

-- Oklahoma State University, Oklahoma City
+- Oklahoma State University, Stillwater

 - Pitzer College